QMCPACK/qmcpack/docs/intro_wavefunction.rst

     A smaller meshfactor saves memory use but reduces accuracy.
 The effects are similar to reducing plane wave cutoff in DFT calculations.
 Use with caution!

-- twistnum
-    If positive, it is the index.
-We recommend not taking this way since the indexing might show some uncertainty.
-If negative, the super twist is referred by ``twist``.

 - save_coefs
     If yes, dump the real-space B-spline coefficient